slivero/codeigniter-sitemaps/README.md

 Basic autodetection of pages is included using auto_detect() which assumes method == page and adds urls to the sitemap accordingly, this can be restricted using the exclude parameter.

+The directory you're writing the sitemap to must be writable.

 ## System Requirements

 * Codeigniter 2.0+